kthayashi/qmdcv/README.md

 #> :::
 ```

-⚠️ Set `output: asis` (or `results: asis` for `knitr`) in code chunks to
+⚠️ Set the execution option `output: asis` (or `knitr` option
-ensure that this Markdown text is treated as such upon render.
+`results: asis`) for code chunks to ensure that this Markdown text is
+treated as such upon render.

 You can get started by using `write_example()` to make a copy of the
 example YAML file as a template for entering your own CV data.
 See